-Untold News is dedicated to building support for Israel by educating younger Americans about Israel’s positives, including cutting-edge technology; medical, scientific, and environmental advances; and vital humanitarian work.
+Untold News is dedicated to building support for Israel by educating Americans about Israel’s cutting-edge technology, medical, scientific, and environmental advances, and vital humanitarian work.
 Our aim is to raise awareness of Israel’s extraordinary contributions so that the next generation of leaders will see Israel as a valued friend.

 Board of Directors

 Steve is a Principal at the Farkas Duffett Research Group, LLC., a consulting company that uses the tools of public opinion research to help foundations and other non-profits succeed with its programming initiatives and reform efforts.
 He previously served as Director of Research for Public Agenda, a non-partisan non-profit think tank, from 1992 until 2004.
 Steve is the main author of over 100 major opinion studies.
 He has appeared many times on CNN, NPR, CBS, ABC and other media.
 He received his BA from NYU, and an M.A. and M. Phil. from Columbia University.
 Steve received a MacArthur Pro-Dissertation Fellowship and is writing his dissertation on religious faith and tolerance.

 Gadi is a Gastroenterologist and Hepatologist at the Hadassah Hebrew University Medical Center in Jerusalem.
 He earned his BMedS and MD from the Hebrew University in Jerusalem, and completed his medical training at Hadassah with honors.
 At Hadassah he currently combines patient care with teaching and research and has published more than 20 peer reviewed papers.

 David Landau is Co-Founder and Managing Director of DGital Media, a New York based audio engagement company that partners with media brands to create, distribute and monetize audio/digital programs.